-I've had the pleasure of interviewing and getting to know some of Japan's most forward-thinking artisans, chefs, growers, brewers, and harvesters.
+I've had the pleasure of getting to know some of Japan's most forward-thinking artisans, chefs, growers, brewers, and harvesters.
 With quiet passion, extreme skill, and a mind towards being good stewards of the earth, many are merging ancient techniques with modern innovation.
 I look forward to connecting like minded people in the industry.

 In collaboration with Ace Camps, an intimate behind-the-scenes experience in the beautiful southern region of Japan, off-the-radar of the tourist masses.
 We'll explore the intersections of food and ceramics, and the special story that interplays between them.